smknstd/modern-php-cheatsheet/README.md

 // $c = null
 ```

-But since PHP 7.1 (~ dec 2016), you can destruct it with another syntax based on keys:
+But since PHP 7.1, you can destruct it with another syntax based on keys:

 ```php
 list('foo' => $a, 'bar' => $b, 'baz' => $c) = $array;